department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/UAT/profile-research-plan-UAT.md

 2.	**Prepare: When will the thing you are testing be ready?**

-The new profile will be live on production behing a feature flag on **TBD**.
+The new profile will be live on production behind a feature flag on **TBD**.

 3. **Length of Sessions: How long do you estimate each session will be?**

-We expect sessions to only be 30-45 minutes. **Please schedule sessions for 60 minutes with a 15 minute buffer between sessions**.
+We expect sessions to only be 30-45 minutes. **Please schedule sessions for 60 minutes with a 30 minute buffer between sessions**.

 4.	**Availability: If applicable, when would you like sessions scheduled?**